Lewis and Clark Expedition: Aftermath

-Upon the return from their expedition, Lewis and Clark struggled to prepare their manuscripts for publication.
+Upon returning from their expedition, Lewis and Clark struggled to prepare their manuscripts for publication.
 Clark managed to persuade Nicholas Biddle to edit the journals, which were then published in 1814 as the History of the Expedition Under the Commands of Captains Lewis and Clark.
 However, Biddle's narrative account omitted much of the material related to their discoveries in flora and fauna.
 Since Biddle's account was the only printed account of the original journals for the next 90 years, many of Lewis and Clark's discoveries were later unknowingly rediscovered and given new names.
 It wasn't until 1904–1905, through the publication of Original Journals of the Lewis and Clark Expedition by Reuben Gold Thwaites, that the general public became aware of the full extent of the scientific discoveries made by the expedition.

 During the 19th century, references to Lewis and Clark "scarcely appeared" in history books, even during the United States Centennial in 1876, and the expedition was largely forgotten.
-Lewis and Clark began to gain attention around the start of the 20th century.
+Lewis and Clark began to gain attention around the beginning of the 20th century.
 Both the 1904 Louisiana Purchase Exposition in St. Louis and the 1905 Lewis and Clark Centennial Exposition in Portland, Oregon, showcased them as American pioneers.
-However, the story remained relatively shallow until mid-century as a celebration of US conquest and personal adventures, but more recently the expedition has been more thoroughly researched.
+The extent of the expedition's discoveries remained poorly recognized until the middle of the 20th Century, with Lewis and Clark's voyage known mostly as a celebration of US conquest and personal adventures, but since then the expedition has been more thoroughly researched.

 As of 1984, no US exploration party was more famous, and no American expedition leaders are more recognizable by name.